 Step-by-step directions

-2. Once dried, chop vegetables in batches using a food processor with a metal blade and set aside.
+- Prep the herbs.
+Remove stems, especially the thick woody ones, from parsley and cilantro.
+Wash, drain and use a salad spinner to dry the herbs.
+Once dried, chop the herbs in batches using a food processor with a metal blade and set aside.

-7. Add more oil to hot Instant Pot.
+- Sauté the onions.
+Add more oil to hot Instant Pot.
 Stir in chopped onions and sauté until onions start to soften.
+Add turmeric and cook until translucent and golden.

 Recipe tips and FAQs

-Now there’s the question of color of the Instant Pot ghormeh sabzi.
+Now there’s the question of color of my ghormeh sabzi.

 Just like in other cultures, there is much debate on the right way to sauté the herbs for this dish.
 Some like to cook the herbs in a lot of oil for a long period of time, until the color of the herbs turns into a very dark green, sometimes near black.